zaihl/Hackathon_Delilfast/README.md

 2. **Installation:** Follow the installation instructions provided in the project's documentation to set up the platform.

-3. **Usage:** Refer to the documentation for guidance on how to use the platform effectively.
+3. **Usage:** **Currently the website is in alpha phase and has limited capabilites.
+In the limited preview of website, you can access the login page, three products: logitech mouse, fashion#3 and pharmacy#4, and lastly the cart.**

 ## Contribution